ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 ## RATS in a Nutshell

-* Remote Attestation message flows typically convey Claims that contain the trustworthiness properties associated with an Attested Environment (Evidence).
+1. Remote Attestation message flows typically convey Claims that contain the trustworthiness properties associated with an Attested Environment (Evidence).
-* A corresponding provisioning message flows conveys Reference trustworthiness claims that can be compared with attestation Evidence.
+2. A corresponding provisioning message flows conveys Reference trustworthiness claims that can be compared with attestation Evidence.
 Reference Values typically consist of firmware or software digests and details about what makes the attesting module a trusted source of Evidence.
-* Relying Parties are performing tasks such as managing a resource, controlling access, and/or managing risk.
+3. Relying Parties are performing tasks such as managing a resource, controlling access, and/or managing risk.
 Attestation Results helps Relying Parties determine levels of trust.

 ## Remote Attestation Workflow

+The logical information flow is from Attester to Verifier to Relying Party.
+There are variations presented below on how this integrates into actual protocols.

 {:wholeflow: artwork-align="center"}
 ~~~~ WHOLEFLOW
 {::include wholeflow.txt}
 ~~~~
-{:wholeflow #wholeflow title="RATS Protocol Flows"}
+{:wholeflow #wholeflow title="RATS Workflow"}

-In the RATS architecture shown above, specific content items (payload conveyed in message flows) are identified:
+In the architecture shown above, specific content items (payload conveyed in message flows) are identified:

 * Evidence is as set of believable Claims about distinguishable Environments made by an Attester.
 * Known-Good-Values are reference Claims used to appraise Evidence by an Verifier.